-Plan Hillsborough’s Commuter Challenge Week was initially inspired by a similar effort at Tindale Oliver, Plan Hillsborough staff participated in an inaugural Commuter Challenge, holding a friendly competition where they left cars at home to try other modes of transportation to and from work and meetings.
-By the end of the week, a total of 223 trips were recorded in which staff walked, used transit, biked, carpooled, or used some other mode of transportation other than riding alone in a car.
+Plan Hillsborough’s Commuter Challenge Week was initially inspired by a similar program at Tindale Oliver.
+Plan Hillsborough participated in an inaugural Commuter Challenge in 2017, holding a friendly competition by leaving their cars at home to try other modes of transportation to and from work and meetings.
+By the end of the week, a total of 223 trips were recorded in which staff walked, used transit, biked, carpooled, or used some other mode of transportation other than driving alone in a car.
 Through the Challenge, staff had an opportunity to try different transportation options available in the community, which helped inform their planning work and understanding of transportation choices.

-This year, we are partnering with the Tampa Downtown Partnership and inviting others to join us and give our community’s cars some time off.
-In addition to the Challenge being a great opportunity to “literally walk the walk” when it comes to planning and transportation options, participants will also gain an opportunity to help air quality, avoid traffic, burn calories and save money.
+In 2018, we partnered with the Tampa Downtown Partnership and invited others to join us.
+In addition to the Challenge being a great opportunity to “literally walk the walk” when it comes to planning and transportation options, participants also gained an opportunity to help air quality, avoid traffic, burn calories and save money.
 Look back at some of 2018’s best social media posts using hashtag… #CommuterChallenge18.

 Riding PSTA allows me ample time to review work ahead of time and set my work day before it begins.
 My commute interestingly enough is about the same amount of time that it would take me to travel by car.
 Not only am I saving time, because I don’t have to deal with the hassle of finding parking once I’m in downtown, but the money I save is significant.
 My bus pass is supplied to me at a discounted rate through the County’s subsidy program, which also saves me a great deal of money.
 My bus pass is a dual pass that allows me to travel in Pinellas County as well as Hillsborough County.
 So I am able to use HART to travel to church in Tampa during the week, which is really convenient and easy as well.